-The burden of failed marriage usually falls on women due to the cultural stereotypes and the current legal system that our country has.
-Women are sometimes solely burdened to financially provide for their children and they balance this with personal struggle of loneliness and social stigma.6
+The burden of failed marriages usually falls on women due to cultural stereotypes and the current legal system of our country.
+Women are sometimes solely burdened to financially provide for their children and they balance this with their personal struggles of loneliness and social stigma.

 WHAT ARE THE EXISTING LAWS OR POLICIES RELATED TO THE ISSUE?

 The concept of divorce has been encompassed in several international commitments and national law.
 Article 16 of the Universal Declaration of Human Rights provides that “men and women of full age, without any limitation due to race, nationality or religion, have the right to marry and to found a family.
 They are entitled to equal rights as to marriage, during marriage and at its dissolution”.

 Additionally, Article 16 of the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) calls upon the State Parties to “take all appropriate measures to eliminate discrimination against women in all matters relating to marriage and family relations and in particular shall ensure, on a basis of equality of men and and women: (a) The same right to enter into marriage; (b) The same right to choose a spouse; (c) The same rights and responsibilities during marriage and at its dissolution;”